skiggety/skiggety-utils/README.md

 - TODO^2: automatically graph gmail progress outstanding messages, by writing a program that takes a url or gmail search string and monitors it.
 You can check in on the graph periodically to make sure you're on track.
   - TODO: find a tool that can show graphs of provided data on the command line
 - TODO^4: music rotator thingy (Neighbor Shawn might beta test)
+- TODO^3: maybe skiggety-utils should help set up /Users/skiggety/PWD_BIN/dashboard from a template
 - TODO^2: collect data on email inbox, etc. and auto-generate graphs for the dashboard
   - TODO: set up router
     - TODO^2: help set up local dns